 - this doesn’t have to be taken as a single break.

 - the reduction in payments will be made up by adding on up to 12 months at the end of your IVA.

-If the following term is included in your IVA, it allows your IP to have the discretion to reduce your payments if your expenses have risen or income has reduced:
+Most IVAs have the following term, giving your IVA firm the discretion to reduce your payments if your expenses have risen or income has reduced:

 The supervisor will be able to reduce the contribution by up to 15% in total (relative to the original proposal or last agreed variation) without referring back to creditors, to reflect changes in income and expenditure, such change to be reported in the next annual review.

 This 15% reduction isn’t much but sometimes an extra £30 a month can make all the difference between being able to continue with your IVA or not.